1ayham1/ML_DevOps_DynamicRiskAssessmentSystem/README.md

 **1. Data Ingestion**

+Creating a script that's flexible enough to work with constantly changing sets of input files instead of using a single, static dataset.

+In this step, you'll read data files into Python, and write them to an output file that will be your master dataset.
+You'll also save a record of the files you've read.
 - Automatically checking a database for new data that can be used for model training.
 - Compiling all training data to a training dataset and saving it to persistent storage.
 - Writing metrics related to the completed data ingestion tasks to persistent storage.